Robot-DIFT: Correspondence-Sensitive Diffusion Features for Contact-Rich Robot Manipulation: Method

-Crucially, we perform alignment over all decoder blocks.
-At a sampled timestep $\tau$, we record the activation from every Teacher decoder block and denote it as $\mathbf{f}^{(k)}_{\tau}$, where $k\in\{1,\ldots,K\}$ indexes all decoder blocks.
-We map the Student's features $\mathbf{s}^{(k)}$ into the Teacher's embedding space using lightweight, timestep-conditioned projection heads $\{g_{\phi}^{(k)}\}_{k=1}^{K}$.
-Note that the Teacher features serve as the ground-truth anchor and are not projected.
-Gradients are stopped on the Teacher branch, so the alignment loss constrains only the Student to stay close to the pretrained diffusion manifold, preventing drift induced by policy-only fine-tuning.
+\textbf{Layer-wise alignment across the decoder hierarchy.} Let $\mathbf{f}^{(k)}_{\tau}$ be the activation from the $k$-th Teacher decoder block under $(\mathbf{z}_{\tau},\tau)$, and let $\mathbf{s}^{(k)}$ be the corresponding Student activation under $\mathbf{z}_0$, with $k\in\{1,\ldots,K\}$.
+Timestep-conditioned projection heads $\{g_{\phi}^{(k)}\}_{k=1}^{K}$ map Student features into the Teacher feature space.
+The timestep conditioning is confined to these projection heads, so the Student backbone itself remains timestep-free and deterministic at deployment.
+The Teacher activations serve as fixed anchors: they are not projected, and gradients are stopped on the Teacher branch.
+Thus, the alignment loss constrains only the Student side and mitigates representation drift induced by robot-domain adaptation and policy optimization.

 We $\ell_2$-normalize the feature vectors for stability:

 where $\mathbf{s}^{(k)}$ are Student features and $\mathbf{f}^{(k)}_{\tau}$ are the frozen Teacher features.
 The alignment loss minimizes the negative cosine similarity: